 The Duchess of Sussex may be a fixture in the public eye since her marriage to Prince Harry (and their royal departure earlier this year), but here's what the American-born princess's life is really like.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 She has a degree in international relations

-Meghan, Duchess of Sussex, is best known as a former actress who appeared on the USA series Suits for seven seasons.
+Meghan is best known as a former actress who appeared on the USA series Suits for seven seasons.
 But the former Ms. Markle wasn’t always a drama “queen:” She prepared for a role in global affairs, too.
 “I had always loved politics, so I ended up double-majoring in theater and international relations,” the Northwestern graduate told Marie Claire.
 “I applied for an internship at the U.S. Embassy, so I ended up working in the [U.S.] embassy in Buenos Aires for a few months.
 I thought for sure I would still have a career in politics.”
 Little did she know she’d be joining the royal family of another country, putting her international expertise to use in a different way.
-She and her husband have now “stepped back” from royal duties now, though—here’s what that means.
+She and her husband, Prince Harry, have “stepped back” from royal duties, though—here’s what that means.